Luna Park (Coney Island, 1903): Construction and opening

-Dundy was charged with raising capital for the project, while Thompson was responsible for the park's layout and architecture.
-The Brooklyn Daily Eagle initially estimated that Thompson and Dundy would spend $200,000 on renovating Sea Lion Park.
+Dundy was in charge of raising capital for the project, while Thompson was responsible for the park's layout and architecture.
+The Brooklyn Daily Eagle initially estimated that Thompson and Dundy would spend $200,000 renovating Sea Lion Park.
 Ultimately, the men spent $700,000 (although they advertised it as $1 million) totally rebuilding the park and expanding its attractions.
-Wall Street financiers and Coney Island speculators each contributed half of the project's cost.
+Wall Street financiers and Coney Island speculators each contributed half the project's cost.
 By November 1902, Thompson aimed to open the park by May 2 of the following year.
-Topsy the elephant, who had been bought that season by Boyton to add to the menagerie of animals at Sea Lion Park, was involved in demolishing some of the old rides.
+Topsy the elephant, which Boyton had bought that season to add to the menagerie of animals at Sea Lion Park, was involved in demolishing some of the old rides.
 During an October event that involved Topsy hauling the airship Luna from Steeplechase to its new location, handler William Alt was arrested for disorderly conduct after assaulting the elephant with a pitchfork and then turning it loose to wander down Surf Avenue.
-In an organized publicity stunt, Thompson and Dundy announced they were going to hang Topsy and sell tickets to the event.
-Following an intervention from the Society for the Prevention of Cruelty to Animals, Thompson and Dundy agreed to more a humane method of poisoning, electrocuting, and strangling the elephant in a smaller private affair that was captured in the short film Electrocuting an Elephant.
+In an organized publicity stunt, Thompson and Dundy announced they would hang Topsy and sell tickets to the event.
+Following an intervention from the Society for the Prevention of Cruelty to Animals, Thompson and Dundy agreed to a more humane method of poisoning, electrocuting, and strangling the elephant in a smaller private affair that was captured in the short film Electrocuting an Elephant.
 Thompson and Dundy ultimately electrocuted Topsy, then killed her using cyanide, in January 1903.